Home » Indian Polity » Veto Power of President

 Qualified Veto Power of President Meaning

-If the President remands the measure to the legislature in certain circumstances for revision, the legislature will then remand the bill to the president with a special majority to override the president’s veto power.
-While the US President is required to return the measure within 10 days of the US Congress presenting it, the Indian President is not subject to any time constraints.
+If the President sends a bill back to the legislature for changes, the legislature can then send it back to the President with a special majority to override the veto.
+Unlike the US President, who must return a bill within 10 days of Congress presenting it, the Indian President does not have any time limits for this.

 Veto Powers of President Use